bitovi/funcunit/README.md

 Calling open on window will cause FuncUnit commands to operate on the current window.
 This is also the default if you don't open any page.

-<h2 id="query">Query for elements</h2>
+## Query for elements

-FuncUnit tests are written just like jQuery.
-The [funcunit.finding S method] is a copy of jQuery, which queries for elements in the application page.
-Like $, FuncUnit methods are chainable on the results of F.
+FuncUnit tests are written just like jQuery. [`F`](http://funcunit.com/guides/funcunit.finding.html) is a copy of the `$` method.
+It is used to find elements in the page you're testing.
+Like `$`, FuncUnit methods are chainable on the results of `F`.

 ```js
 // grab the #description element, wait for it to be visible, type in it
 F("#description").visible().type("Test Framework");
 ```

-<h2 id="simulate">Simulate user actions</h2>
+## Simulate user actions

-When you're testing a widget, you need to simulate the [funcunit.actions actions] that a user takes.
-FuncUnit uses the [syn] library to accurately simulate the correct low level events like mouseup and keypress for high level actions like [FuncUnit.prototype.click] and [FuncUnit.prototype.type].
+When you're testing a widget, you need to simulate the [actions](http://funcunit.com/guides/funcunit.actions.html) that user takes.
+FuncUnit uses the
+[syn library](https://github.com/bitovi/syn) to accurately simulate the correct low level events like _mouseup_ and _keypress_ for high level actions like [click()](http://funcunit.com/docs/FuncUnit.prototype.click.html) and [type()](http://funcunit.com/docs/FuncUnit.prototype.type.html).
 The following shows how to simulate common user actions.

 ### Click